Effective Neuroma Treatment in Chicago, IL – Expert Care & Lasting Relief

 4. When should I consider surgery for my neuroma?

-If conservative treatments fail to relieve pain after several months, your podiatrist may recommend surgery.
+If conservative treatments and minimally invasive procedures fail to relieve pain after several months, surgery may be recommended.
 It’s generally considered only when other methods haven’t worked.
+Dr. Usman will discuss all options with you before recommending surgery.

 5. Can a neuroma go away on its own?

 In some mild cases, symptoms may improve with rest and footwear changes.
-However, most neuromas require professional treatment to prevent long-term nerve damage.
+However, most neuromas require professional treatment to prevent long-term nerve damage and progressive worsening.

 Living with a neuroma can make even simple movements painful, but it doesn’t have to stay that way.
-With the right treatment plan and expert care, long-lasting relief is possible.
-From natural therapies to innovative medical solutions, today’s neuroma treatments give patients more options than ever.
+With the right treatment plan and expert care from Dr. Mohammad Usman, DPM, long-lasting relief is possible.
+From natural therapies to innovative minimally invasive procedures like cryoablation, today’s neuroma treatments give patients more options than ever before.

 If you’re in Chicago, IL, and dealing with foot pain that feels like you’re walking on a pebble, don’t wait.
-Schedule a visit with a local podiatrist who specializes in neuroma treatment.
-Early intervention can prevent further damage and help you return to pain-free movement sooner.
+Schedule a visit with our podiatry team—early intervention can prevent further nerve damage and help you return to pain-free movement sooner.

 Podiatrist in Chicago Downtown